lolleko/gmod-typescript/README.md

 - Updated to use new Facepunch wiki as source
 - Updated to latest tstl version (requires 0.38.0 or higher)
+- Types can now be augmented using data based transformers
+    - If you want to help improve the declarations make a PR for `modfications.json`

 ### TODO